Header image

 CaO(s) + SiO2(g) CaSiO3(s)

-The waste product calcium silicate or slag is used in the road building and construction industries.
-It is a fairly dense material and sinks down through the furnace.
-When it reaches almost to the base of the blast furnace it is removed daily and collected in large pits, where it cools and solidifies.
+The waste product calcium silicate or slag which is produced is used in the road building and construction industries.
+The waste slag is a fairly dense material and sinks down through the furnace, now the slag is less dense than the molten iron which collects at the base of the furnace so the molten slag floats on top the layer of molten iron.
+The waste slag is removed daily from the furnace and collected in large pits, where it cools and solidifies.
 It is then sold to the construction and building industries.
 One of its main uses is to make beese blocks for house building.

 6. The liquid iron produced in step 4 is dense (heavy) and sinks to the bottom of the furnace.
-It is tapped off and run into a torpedo shaped railway wagon before being transported to the steel works.
-The iron produced from the blast furnace is called pig iron.
-Pig iron has a high carbon content; typically between 3-5% and this unfortunately makes the iron brittle.
-The carbon content of this iron is lowered at the steel works.
+The molten iron is tapped off and run into a torpedo shaped railway wagon before being transported to the steel works.
+The iron produced from the blast furnace is called pig iron, unfortunately pig iron has a high carbon content; typically between 3-5% and this makes the iron brittle.
+However this pig iron is transported to the steelworks where the carbon content of the pig iron is lowered, this turns the pig iron into mild steel which is much stronger and less brittle.

-7. The waste gases carbon dioxide and carbon monoxide from the reactions taking place inside the blast furnace rise up to top of the furnace and enter the large extraction ducts, labelled 8 in the diagram opposite.
-Nitrogen, the unreactive gas from the air also rises up through the furnace to the extractor ducts.
+7. The waste gas carbon dioxide which is produced during the reactions taking place inside the blast furnace rise up to top of the furnace and enter the large extraction ducts, labelled 8 in the diagram opposite.
+Another waste gas which enters the extractor ducts is nitrogen.
+Now recall that almost 80% of the air is nitrogen, so 80% of the air blasted into the base of the blast furnace is nitrogen and being a very unreactive gas it simply passes through the blast furnace unchanged and leaves with the carbon dioxide gas through the extractor ducts at the top of the furnace.

-8. This mixture of gases that enter the extractor ducts which consists of impurities, fine particles is mainly carbon monoxide, carbon dioxide and nitrogen (the main gas present in the air blasted in at the bottom of the furnace, nitrogen is very unreactive and passes through the furnace unchanged), these gases next enter the scrubbers where they are cleaned.
-The carbon monoxide gas is flammable and can be burned to heat the stoves and also to generate electricity.
+8. This mixture of gases and other wastes that enter the extractor ducts consists of impurities, fine particles and the gases carbon monoxide, carbon dioxide and nitrogen, these gases next enter the scrubbers where they are cleaned.
+The carbon monoxide gas is flammable and can be burned to heat the stoves which preheat the air blasted into the furnace, the carbon monoxide gas can also be burned to generate electricity.

 9. The molten iron is run off from the furnace base and transported in large torpedo shaped railway wagons holding many hundreds of tonnes of molten iron on its way to the steel works.